Treode/experiments/conditional-batch-write/README.md

 It only examines in-memory approaches.
 It does not consider durably storing changes on disk, nor replicating changes to other machines.
 Later, we may check how those concerns affect the performance of different options.

-It investigates many approaches in Scala/Java.
-We have started on some in C++.
+It investigates many approaches in [Scala][scala-lang].
+We have started on some in C++ and [Rust][rust-lang].

 You can read more about the conditional batch write and our test method in the [design document][design].

-You can [see our results][results] for the Scala/Java tests.
+You can [see our results][results] for the Scala tests.
 Undoubtedly, there are ways to improve those numbers.
+The C++ tests perform similarly, though without needing JIT warmup.
+Rust performs poorly; we’re probably using it wrong.

 ### Running the Scala Tests